 - Keep your sign-up form simple and easy.
 Make your sign-up process convenient by only including necessary fields to carry on your business objectives.
 Studies suggest that shorter forms with fewer fields usually result in more conversions than longer forms, but the right form length varies depending on the industry.
 So it's better to keep sign-up forms contextual and simple.

 - Include social sign-up buttons with popular services, like Google, Facebook, or Slack.
-77% of users agree having the option to sign up through their social media profiles is more convenient.
+77 percent of users agree having the option to sign up through their social media profiles is more convenient.
 Why?
 Social sign-up buttons remove all the friction from the sign-up process, allowing customers to sign up for a service at the single click of a button.

-2. Onboarding Emails
+2. Onboarding emails

 The next step in your onboarding process should be to send a well-drafted onboarding email welcoming new users while also directing them back to your product.
 This enables users to start using and getting value from your product immediately.